staticpagesjs/core/README.md

 # Static Pages / Core

+This package contains only the core; this means it does not provide CLI support or readers and writers.
+You can import this library to your JS project then add your own controllers, readers and writers.

 Yet another static pages generator?
 Yes!
 Because I browsed the whole jamstack scene, but could not find one which
 1. uses MVC pattern